XRPLF/xrpl-dev-portal/content/use-cases/index.md

 top_nav_grouping: Article Types
 metadata:
   indexPage: true
+seo:
-blurb: Browse the documentation based on practical use cases.
+    description: Browse the documentation based on practical use cases.
 ---
 # Use Cases